othermod/PSPi-1000-Version-4/README.md

 **Project Features:**

-ATmega (aka Arduino) NOT used for buttons and joystick, meaning the USB is left available
+ATmega (aka Arduino) is NOT used for buttons and joystick, meaning the USB is left available

-ADS1015 for joystick and battery detection (needs tweaking for V4 and 5.2v operation)
+ADS1015 for joystick and battery detection

-MCP23017 for buttons (Works Great)
+MCP23017 for buttons

 4.3" LCD, driven by GPIO using custom overlay

+**In Progress*

+Add code to joystick's python script to detect battery voltage.

 **Goals:**